Ford says recalls have not hurt auto sales

 Ford’s 2103 Escape launched in July.
 Fields defended Ford’s response to the safety recalls.

 “I think on the Escape launch, we’ve had a few issues,” said Fields.
-“Our approach to any of our issues were very proactive - we go out and fix it for our costumers.”
+“Our approach to any of our issues were very proactive - we go out and fix it for our customers.”

 Fields said December sales were going well, but he declined to offer an estimate of this month’s sales.